Best & Worst Volkswagen Jetta Years

 Volkswagen Jetta Best, Neutral, and Worst Years

-Below, you can see the comprehensive Car Smite score which indicates the combination of ratings from sources indicated above.
+Below, you can see the thorough Car Smite score which indicates the combination of ratings from sources indicated above.

 Based on the factors mentioned above, we’ve categorized the years of the 3rd to 7th generations of the Volkswagen Jetta as follows: